incodehq/incode-platform/README.md

 The prerequisite software is:

 * Java JDK 8 (>= 1.9.0) or Java JDK 7 (<= 1.8.0)
+** note that the compile source and target remains at JDK 7
 * [maven 3](http://maven.apache.org) (3.2.x is recommended).

 To build the demo app: